Employee recognition: Reinforcement theory

 Reinforcement theory has its roots in the work of behavioral psychologists John Watson, Ivan Pavlov, E.L.
 Thorndike and B.F.
 Skinner.
 It argues that people can be conditioned through rewards, which can be intangible in nature, and punishments to repeat rewarded behaviors and cease unrewarded behaviors.
 Through this process of conditioning, an association is made between a behavior and the consequence for that behavior, either an incentive or a deterrent.
 The theory is based on Thorndike's (1911) law of effect, which states that people are likely to repeat behavior that produces a pleasurable outcome.
-Reinforcement theory has also been applied in an organizational setting.
-A version of reinforcement theory, organizational behavior modification theory (Bandura 1969, 1986; Luthans and Stajkovic 1999; Stajkovic and Luthans 1997) is concerned with modifying employee behavior on the job through the systematic implementation of reinforcement interventions.
-The central tenet of the theory is 'you get what you reinforce' (Luthans and Stajkovic 1999: 52).